Mobile Mental Health Research: Planning and Conducting Ecological Momentary Assessment

 - Special Comments:

+The course will move to a virtual format in two one half day sessions using Zoom.
 Students are expected to bring a laptop computer with working WIFI/Internet access.
-Final project which will be due June 30, 2019
+Final project which will be due June 30, 2020.